 - 1. Periodically check the venting on outdoor heaters.
-The heater's venting areas (the louvered top panel) must never be obstructed in any way and minimum clearances must be observed to prevent restriction of combustion and ventilation air.
+The heater's venting area (the box on the rear of the heater) must never be obstructed in any way and minimum clearances must be observed to prevent restriction of combustion and ventilation air.
 Remember that shrubs grow and in time may obstruct a heater's venting areas. - 2.
-Check the venting of indoor heaters for looseness and possible leaks.
-Keep all openings for combustion and ventilation air clear and unobstructed. - 3.
 Keep the entire pool heater area clean and free of all debris, combustible materials, gasoline, and other flammable vapors and liquids.
-Remove any leaves or paper from around the heater. - 4.
-Do not store chlorine, other pool chemicals, or other corrosives in the vicinity of the heater. - 5.
+Remove any leaves or paper from around the heater. - 3.
+Do not store chlorine, other pool chemicals, or other corrosives in the vicinity of the heater. - 4.
 If the heater is operating on propane gas, the tank must not fall below 30% full or damage to the heater may occur.
-Hayward will not be responsible for heaters that soot up due to improper gas level in the tank resulting in inadequate gas volume. - 6.
-If another appliance is added to the gas line at a later date, consult the local gas company to be sure the gas line will have the capacity to supply both units at full input rating at the same time. - 7.
+Hayward will not be responsible for heaters that soot up due to improper gas level in the tank resulting in inadequate gas volume. - 5.
+If another appliance is added to the gas line at a later date, consult the local gas company to be sure the gas line will have the capacity to supply both units at full input rating at the same time. - 6.
 Do not use the heater if any part has been under water.
 Contact a qualified service technician to inspect the entire heater and replace any part of the control system or gas valve that was under water.
-If heater has been totally submerged in water it must be removed and the entire heater must be replaced. - 8.
+If heater has been totally submerged in water it must be removed and the entire heater must be replaced. - 7.
 An inspection program is a good preventative maintenance measure.
 Keep this manual in a safe place for future reference for yourself as well as for a service technician to consult when inspecting or servicing the heater.
-Additional inspection procedures to be performed by a qualified service technician are covered in Section VI of this manual.
+Additional inspection procedures to be performed by a qualified service technician are covered in Section IV of this manual.